 This was before the gentrification of Stokes Croft; it was also pre-beards, pre-flat whites and well before any kind of hipster jive talk.
 We had a 56k dial-up modem hooked up to one of the computers in the corner of the studio, which we fired up twice a day to the delicate sound of pshhhkkkkkkrrrr-kakingkakingkaking-tshchchchchchchchcch-dingdingding.
 I clearly remember receiving our first PDF file via email: I was gobsmacked that a piece of design could look as it was intended in print.
 All wrapped up in a tiny file that could be sent to and read by nearly any computer in the world.
 Shut the door.

-Since then we have completed nearly five thousand projects and worked with over a hundred different clients; websites are now less about the fold and more about social feeds, while our internet connection is on a then-unimaginable 24/7.
+Since then we have completed over 5000 projects and worked with well over a 100 different clients; websites are now less about the fold and more about social, while our internet connection is on, a then-unimaginable, 24/7.
 Shut the door again.

 From Moon Street, via a grand Georgian town house in Brunswick Square, we’re still way ahead of the curve in avoiding the ‘fashionable’ areas of Bristol.
 Now revelling in the oomska of Bedminster, we work out of a studio in an old fire station close to the city centre.
 Our current neighbours are a demolition company and a sauna offering specialist activities for grown-ups.
 But we’re still a small, close-knit team.
 We’re still graphic designers, which means we design anything from an old-fashioned business card to a complete corporate identity – from a simple holding page to a full-on, bells and whistles web site.